 Top 10 things to do in Reykjavík

+Crafting Your Icelandic Adventure with the Best 10 Things to Do in Reykjavík.
 The colourful and cosmopolitan Icelandic capital has experienced a surge in popularity over the past few years, thanks to an increase in convenient flight routes connecting Reykjavík with the rest of the world.

 One of the best things to do from Reykjavík is hunt for the Aurora Borealis, the infamous natural phenomenon that causes the sky to light up with streaks of dancing colours.
 The effect is caused by solar particles ionising in the Earth’s atmosphere and while green is the most common colour spotted in the sky, you could be lucky enough to see purples, reds, pinks, oranges, and blues take over the heavens too.
 The best time to see the Northern Lights in Iceland is between September and April on a dark and cloudless night.
 You’ll want to escape from the light pollution of Reykjavík but tours from the capital can be easily arranged.

-2. Explore the Golden Circle
+2. Journey Through the Golden Circle

 A popular sightseeing route within easy reach of Reykjavík is Iceland’s Golden Circle, a tour of some of the best attractions in the southwest of the country.
 Famous sights such as the historical Þingvellir National Park, the awe-inspiring Geysir Geothermal Area, and the mighty Gullfoss Waterfall are all situated on this route - none are further than a two-hour drive from the capital.
 Whether you choose to rent a car and enjoy a self-guided adventure or sign up for a tour to learn as much as possible about the region, the Golden Circle makes for a memorable and scenic road trip.

-3. Book a Whale-watching Tour
+3. Set Sail on a Whale-watching tour

 Some say that no trip to Iceland is truly complete without a dip in the healing waters of a geothermal hot spring.
 Just a 30-minute drive from Reykjavík, the world-famous Blue Lagoon doubles up as a spa, consisting of warm, mineral-rich geothermal water that does wonders for the skin.
 Contrary to popular belief, the Blue Lagoon is no natural phenomenon.
 This attraction was created back in the 1970s from the excess water of a power plant, designed to drill for steam and hot water.
 The water is clean, and natural, as it is constantly streaming into the lagoon, completely replenished every 48 hours.
 The geothermal pools of Reykjadalur, or ‘Steam Valley’, can also be found near Reykjavík, while Gamla Laugin, otherwise known as ‘The Secret Lagoon’, is a 90-minute drive from the capital.